 - It's all part of my Mind over Matter — Matter over Mind approach to going incognito.

-- For best results, wear something you are comfortable walking around in for 90 minutes.
+- For best results, wear sneakers and something you are comfortable walking around in for 90 minutes.

 - Style tip: shiny things confuse algorithms.
 So wear your sequins or lamé.
 No sweat if this isn’t in your wardrobe, I’ll have you covered.